Sporting Club Jacksonville (women): Uniforms

 The home kit will be worn across all Sporting JAX teams, including those in USL League Two, USL W League, and the Sporting JAX Soccer Academy.
 The event also showcased goalkeeper kits, alternate and youth academy kits, as well as training wear and equipment.
 Players from the club's men's and women’s pre-professional teams modeled the kits, with the event drawing hundreds of fans and featuring appearances from club executives, coaching staff, and adidas representatives.

 In July 2025, Sporting JAX announced a landmark multi-year partnership with Ascension St. Vincent’s, replacing Caplin Ventures as the front-of-jersey sponsor.
 The Jacksonville-based healthcare provider became the club’s first Founding Partner, sponsoring the women’s team and its 10,000-player youth academy.
 The deal includes comprehensive healthcare services for athletes, community outreach initiatives, and prominent branding at Hodges Stadium and across broadcast and digital platforms through the 2025 and 2026 seasons.

 In October 2025, for a match against Tampa Bay Sun FC, the team wore pink socks in tribute to October's Breast Cancer Awareness Month.

+On November 26, 2025, Sporting JAX announced a three-year partnership with Price.com, an AI-based comparison shopping and cashback platform.
+The agreement includes branding across the club’s women’s, men’s and academy teams and designates Price.com as the presenting partner of the club’s digital cashback and discounts program for season ticket holders and academy families.
+The partnership also places Price.com branding on the women’s team shorts, matchday signage and digital content, and rebrands certain seating areas at home matches as the Price.com Club Seats & Lounge.